mistersingh179/bw-dashboard/README.md

 - add it as a header with key `cookie` & value of `next-auth.session-token=12345`

 ## Pending backlog
+- make sitemap a required field on domain
+- allow editing sitemap url
+- store last modified date on webpage
+- make site have many sitemaps. if entered sitemap has urls, save them. if entered sitemap has more sitemaps, then add their underlying sitemap in with false status.

 ## Pending immediate next thing
 - show scoredCampaigns for our every url